A Blackwatch Christmas, Volume 7

 This marks the seventh Christmas album produced by Fowler Volkswagen of Norman in partnership with Norman-based Blackwatch Studios, as part of a long-term goal to make Oklahoma the independent Christmas music capitol of the world.

-For this Tuesday Treat, I’ve asked the musicians to talk about their music and holiday traditions.
+For this Creator Conversation, I’ve asked the musicians to talk about their music and holiday traditions.

 Use seven words to describe your song.

 Desi & Cody (“Have Yourself a Merry Little Christmas”): Just Have Yourself a Merry Little Christmas.

 Jacob Tovar (“I’ll Be Home for Christmas”): Crooning brings out the best in holidays.